FreekBes/FreekBes/README.md

 - **2019:** Co-founded [a start-up](https://assembl.net/) in Switzerland where I was CTO, which gained the interest of a VC; created a functioning tech demo
 - **2020:** Covid-19 disrupted the high school I was working at as IT Assistant.
 However, I made sure lessons could continue smoothly within 3 days of the school's closure, by creating [a link](https://github.com/damstede/zermelo-google-rooster) between our scheduling software and Google Meet
 - **2021:** Started attending Codam Coding College (at the end of 2020) to further increase my programming skills and meet like-minded people
-- **2022:** Joined the staff team of Codam Coding College, first as IT Assistant, later as System and Network Administrator.
-Finished the core curriculum.
+- **2022:** Joined the staff team of Codam Coding College as System and Network Administrator, finished the core curriculum

 </details>